Pre-implantation genetic screening (PGS)

 - you have a history of recurrent miscarriages

-- you have had several unsuccessful cycles of IVF where embryos have been transferred
+- you have had several unsuccessful cycles of IVF where embryos have been transferred, or

-- your partner’s sperm is known to be at high risk of having chromosome problems.
+- your sperm are known to be at high risk of having chromosome problems.

 However, various studies have questioned whether or not PGS is effective at increasing the chance of having a live birth.